Joy-Aviation/Joy-Aviation-Supplies/docs/JAS-APP.md

    - The system automatically validates and processes the file
    - Download results as CSV for further analysis

-### RFQ Management
+### Catalogue Management

-1. **Access RFQ Manager**
+1. **Track Catalogue**
+   - View the part numbers available in the catalogue among multiple suppliers
+   - Filter part numbers based on PNs, NSN, Min/Max Price, Date Sourced
-   - Navigate to the "RFQ Manager" tab
+   - Add a part number to a watch list to update the data
-   - Download templates for consistent data entry

-2. **Upload RFQ Data**
+2. **View Part Details**
-   - Use the provided template format
+   - View details of the parts individually
-   - Upload CSV files with required columns
-   - Process and validate data automatically

-3. **Export Results**
-   - Generate comprehensive reports
-   - Export data in multiple formats
-   - Track RFQ status and progress
+   - View all offers for the part number available across multiple suppliers

 ### Scrapers Management